wormsenseLab/Neurite_fluorescence_analysis/README.md

 The algorithm will create a new folder with current timestamp within the destination folder to save all output from the current run.

 The algorithm will output traces of each neuron, with puncta identified as green dots.
 Verify visually if peaks are appropriately identified.
-These images are also saved as .svg files within a subdiredctory called "individual_traces".
+These images are also saved as .png files within a subdiredctory called "individual_traces".

 The algorithm will output all the relevant dataframes as .pkl files.
 For all further analysis and plotting, read these .pkl in pandas and extract data as needed.

+For more details about the code read the Wiki pages linked to this repository.